Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Method

 A concise visual overview of the {\tt PyAutoLens} analysis performed in this work is shown in \cref{figure:Overview}.
-Given an observed image of a strong lens the analysis: (i) defines a $3.5\arcsec$ circular mask within which the lens model is fitted (this mask extends beyond the lensed source in order to better constrain the lens light model); (ii) uses a model containing light and mass profiles for the lens to produce model images of the lens galaxy and lensed source, which are convolved with the instrumental Point Spread Function (PSF) and compared to the data; (iii) reconstructs the source galaxy in the source-plane using a pixelized grid (a Voronoi mesh or Delaunay triangulation) and; (iv) produces a subhalo scanning map indicating how much a lens model with a DM subhalo at a specific location in the image-plane increases the quality-of-fit compared to a lens model without a DM subhalo.
+Given an observed image of a strong lens the analysis: (i) defines a $3.5\arcsec$ circular mask within which the lens model is fitted (this mask extends beyond the lensed source in order to better constrain the lens light model); (ii) uses a model containing light and mass profiles for the lens to produce model images of the lens galaxy and lensed source, which are convolved with the instrumental Point Spread Function (PSF) and compared to the data; (iii) reconstructs the source galaxy in the source-plane using a Voronoi mesh and; (iv) produces a subhalo scanning map indicating how much a lens model with a DM subhalo at a specific location in the image-plane increases the Bayesian evidence compared to a lens model without a DM subhalo.

 We now describe each step in more detail.
 The following link (\url{https://github.com/Jammy2211/autolens_likelihood_function}) contains Jupyter notebooks providing a visual step-by-step guide of the {\tt PyAutoLens} likelihood function used in this work.